 If you’re looking for non-payroll cost reduction ideas, here are a few below.

 Almost every business has waste and/or recycling expenses.
 These costs can add up dramatically at high volume or multi-location businesses.
 Furthermore, these costs have been rising at one of the highest rates per the government statistics.

 As a result, waste haulers are relying more on ancillary charges to boost their bottom line.
 A litany of fees can dot even the simplest of waste bills.

 These fees can range from: fuel, environmental, overage, extra yardage, container maintenance, recycle recovery charges, franchise fees, delivery, exchange, swap out, snapshot, regulatory cost recovery, etc. The list goes on.

 Changes to recycling markets in recent years have also drastically changed the cost structure and landscape.

-Determining what fees, costs, services and recycling programs are valid and necessary for your business will help drive down costs in this expense category.
+A waste management audit will determine what fees, costs, services, and recycling programs are valid and necessary for your business in order to help drive down costs in this expense category.